FlashSystems/TSoS/README.md

 |----------------------|-------------|
 | TSOS_PATH            | Search path for secret providers.
 Multiple paths must be separated by a colon (`:`).
 The syntax is equivalent to the `PATH` environment variable. |
 | TSOS_LOG             | The requested log level.
 See Chapter "Logging and debugging". |

+Due to security considerations the `TSOS_PATH` environment variable is only honored if `env_path` is set to `true` within the configuration file.

 ## Logging and debugging